ChieftainY2k/raspberrypi-docker-box/README.md

 **Description**

-This is a simple docker setup packed with some goodies for Raspberry Pi A.
+This is a simple docker setup packed with some goodies for **Raspberry Pi A**.
-This configuration was successfully tested with the Raspbian Stretch on Raspberry Pi A.
+This configuration was successfully tested with the **Raspbian Stretch on Raspberry Pi A**.

 **Docker installation**